-Moreover, as with previous rounds, supplies of surgical masks were observed at all monitored crossings; they are made available to travelers suspected as having contracted COVID-19 as well as their travel companions.
-Otherwise, as with the previous rounds, most or all workers at the five PoEs were recorded as using Personal Protective Equipment (PPE) to minimize transmission of the virus, including disposable gloves and surgical masks.
+Infection prevention and control measures are unchanged from the previous two rounds: Ibrahim AI-Khalil and Fishkhabour crossings were recorded as having a functional handwashing station containing chlorinated water or soap, while Bashmagh crossing still does not have one.
+Also consistent with the last round, supplies of surgical masks were observed at each of the crossings; they are made available to travelers suspected as having contracted COVID-19 as well as their travel companions.
+Otherwise, as with the previous rounds, most or all workers at the three crossings were recorded as using Personal Protective Equipment (PPE) to minimize transmission of the virus, including disposable gloves and surgical masks.